Column by Doug Rothwell, President and CEO of Business Leaders for Michigan and Phil Power, the Founder and President of The Center for Michigan

 The summit resulted in recommendations to improve state and local government efficiency, business climate and quality of life in our state.
 We also pledged to report on progress one year later — hence this column.
 There is much progress to report.

-Business Leaders for Michigan is an organization dedicated to making Michigan a "Top Ten" state for job, economic and personal income growth.
+Business Leaders for Michigan is an organization dedicated to making Michigan a "Top Ten" state for jobs, personal income and a healthy economy.
 Serving as the state's business roundtable, Business Leaders for Michigan is composed of the chairpersons, chief executives or most senior executives of the state’s largest job providers and universities.
 Read more...